 About the data

 The prevalence of anemia is not included in the SDGs, but it is an important indicator of women’s health and nutrition.
 The World Health Organization (WHO) has produced estimates of anemia in children and women of reproductive age.
 WHO estimates are based on statistical models using 232 nationally representative surveys that included measurements of hemoglobin levels over the period 1995-2011.
-WHO estimates have not been updated since 2011, but more recent data may be available from national surveys.
+WHO estimates have not been updated since 2011, but national surveys may have more recent data.

 Source: World Health Organization, 2015, The Global Prevalence of Anaemia in 2011, Geneva.
 Data downloaded on 19 June 2017 from World Bank DataBank, Health Nutrition and Population Statistics.